Architecture & Benchmarks

 Keyword / BM25 VEKKIA Industrial LED Shop Light with Amber Mode Wrong vertical

-Tokens "amber" + "light" match.
+Tokens "night" + "light" match.
 Review count promotes the industrial fixture far above niche nursery lights.

 Plain vector top-1 BLACK+DECKER Workshop LED Floodlight Wrong vertical

-Embedding clusters all amber-emitting lights together.
-Higher-reviewed industrial SKUs outrank baby-vertical alternatives.
+Embedding clusters all light SKUs together.
+Higher-reviewed industrial fixtures outrank baby-vertical alternatives.

 Why this matters: ChatAds emits per-keyword vertical tags from the surrounding context (baby, pet, automotive, gardening, professional) using a ±15-token window around the extracted phrase.
 When a candidate carries a conflicting vertical tag, the resolution gate hard-rejects it.
 BM25 and plain vector retrieval have no concept of context vertical — they pick whatever matches the tokens or the embedding.